-For women, ages 25 or older, whose previous college experience was interrupted or put on hold
+For women, ages 25 or older, whose previous higher education experience was interrupted or put on hold.

 The Blessons Awards are unique and may often function as the only source of support for women where no other granting and scholarship organizations may exist or are accessible in it’s nature where grade point average is NOT a deciding factor.
 They give women the resources to realize their educational goals to use the funds in whatever way that helps them most such as: books, tuition, on-campus health insurance, cafeteria, computer labs and transportation.

 Each award season, we will receive countless applications of incredibly inspiring women with survivor stories who have had their higher education put on hold due to challenging life lessons including; cancer, mental illness, physical or emotional abuse, or who are first generation immigrants.